mecitpmk/Pure-C-Kalman-Filter/README.md

 This repo, based on https://github.com/TKJElectronics/KalmanFilter

+##You can use this repo in your Real Embedded Systems.
+It's coded with Pure C.

 In this repo, I'll try to based on macro expansion (preprocessor) to make the program much more faster and memory optimized.